Guest Post: Learn Chinese Language Online, Fast and Free (The Ultimate Guide) Part 2

 Educational videos made by a native woman named Yangyang.
 She will take you through the basics and teach you how to pronounce everything correctly.

 4.3.
 Movies and TV showsAnother awesome way to learn Chinese is by watching Chinese-language films or TV shows!
 Watch familiar films/shows first, and then start watching movies you’ve never seen before.
 Use English subtitles first, and later, try Chinese subtitles.
 Focus on how words are pronounced, and take notes as you watch on words and phrases you don’t comprehend.
 This is an awesome way to learn the tonal intricacies of Chinese in context!

-If you have problem finding Chinese subtitles then we recommend checking out www.opensubtitles.org!
-They provide large variety of subtitles for almost every movie and also for almost every language.
+If you have a problem finding Chinese subtitles then we recommend checking out www.opensubtitles.org!
+They provide a large variety of subtitles for almost every movie and also for almost every language.

 Tip!
 For the beginners, we recommend watching TV shows for children as they are easy to understand and generally with subtitles.
 More at Youku or Tudou.